viruseg/.NET-WebP-wrapper/README.md

 ## Thanks to jzern@google.com
-Without their help this wapper would not have been possible.
+Without their help this wrapper would not have been possible.